How have wages changed over the past decade?

 The average real wage is lower now than it was ten years ago

 Following the recession in 2008, average wages fell almost consistently in real terms until mid-2014.
-Since then, inflation has been low and wages have been increasing, but they’re still not back to their pre-recession levels.
-Now, inflation has caught up again, and the Institute for Fiscal Studies (IFS) say we could well see wages falling behind again in the coming months.
+From 2014 to 2016, inflation was low and wages increased, though they’re still not back to their pre-recession levels.
+Now, inflation has caught up again, and real wages are levelling off.

 Many people are earning more